"I've already said it, why would I need to repeat it?"

 The power of repetition requires a bit more finesse and skill.
 It's about finding multiple creative and effective ways to get the same idea across to your team.

-Here's 3 easy ones you can start doing today:
+Here's 3 easy ones you can start being better at practicing the power repetition today:

 - Reinforce your message in multiple ways

 - Make sure praise and positive reinforcement is fully understood

 - Lead by example

 One of the easiest ways to take advantage of the power of repetition is to think about how you repeat yourself.
 Don't just say something again and again, put it in writing, too.